The Programme offers:

 From the third year, students move to Kassel.
 The ﬁrst step is to complete the 16-week research project, which, while challenging provides a ﬁrst glimpse of medical research as well as furnishing the future doctor with critical appraisal skills and the ability to interpret and understand research.
 After completing year 3 students are eligible for the additional academic degree (Bologna Bachelor) of the Bachelor of Medical Science (BMedSc).

 After the research project, initial clinical work in the German health system begins.
-We deliberately send our students to our "smaller" houses in Bad Arolsen, Wolfhagen and Hofgeismar, as well as local General practices.
+We deliberately send our students to our "smaller" hospitals and local General practices in Kassel and the Kassel region.

 At the end of the third year of study, students head to Southampton for clinical and written l examinations which will be intensively prepared in Germany beforehand.